Proof of Income Documents: 10 Examples & How to Provide It

 Unemployment insurance is a type of financial assistance offered by the government to eligible beneficiaries who lost their jobs.
 The program generates funds from FUTA (Federal Unemployment Taxes) and SUTA (State Unemployment Taxes).

-While FUTA is mandated by employers across the U.S., SUTA is not required in all states.
+Both FUTA and SUTA apply across the U.S., though rates and wage bases vary by state.
 As such, if you are unemployed but are in need of acquiring a loan, consult with your local government and check your qualifications for unemployment insurance.

 #10.
 Retirement Account Withdrawals